acse-sw5223/CompMath-ese/wrap-up.md

 ### 2.2 Regression (Curve fitting)

-In this case we do not have an explicit group of points in order, and can consider the data simply as a *cloud of points*, not worrying what order they are in.
+In this case, we do not have an explicit group of points in order, and can consider the data simply as a *cloud of points*, not worrying what order they are in.

 ### 2.3 Quadrature